haziqishere/tars-multi-ai-agent/front-end-tars/README.md

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

+## API Integration

+This project uses server-side API routes to proxy requests to the external API endpoint, which solves CORS issues in the Vercel deployment.
+The main API routes are:

+- `/api/optimization` - Proxies POST requests to the external optimization API
+- `/api/optimization/summary/[optionId]` - Proxies GET requests to fetch summary data for a specific option

+The external API endpoint is configured in the following places:
+1. `next.config.mjs` - Sets the `EXTERNAL_API_ENDPOINT` environment variable
+2. `vercel.json` - Sets the same environment variable for Vercel deployments

+If you need to change the external API endpoint, update it in both files.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: